charleston76/einsteinBot/README.md

     1. When you’re inside the app builder, add the Enhanced Conversation component to the page.
     1. Activate the page.

+### Create a digital experience

+Yes, we'll not clear see that on the official cookbook, but you'll need that during the bot configuration, so... let's do that.

+You can do that out of the box... or execute the CLI:

+    Bash command:
+    sf community create --name 'Total Bot' --template-name 'Customer Service' --url-path-prefix totalbot --description 'The Total bot community'

+    Windows command:
+    sf community create --name "Total Bot" --template-name "Customer Service" --url-path-prefix totalbot --description "The Total bot community"

+After that, you'll still needing apply the necessary configurations like activation, publishing, etc, but that is it for now...

 ### Einstein Bot configuration

 So, now, let's create the Einstein Bot.